ceceppa/anima/docs/layouts/shortcodes/anima-declaration.md

 | width        | This is equivalent to `size:x` or `rect_size:x`         |
 | height       | This is equivalent to `size:y` or `rect_size:y`         |
 | shared_param | This will call `set_shader_param`                       |

+{{ partial "custom/param" (dict "name" "final_value" "type" "Variant" "required" true "description" "(Optional) The final value.
+If null, the current property value is used as final value") }}
+{{ partial "custom/param" (dict "name" "duration" "type" "float" "default" "null" "description" "The animation duration (seconds).
+If null, the {{% default-duration %}} is used") }}

 #### Example